Between Two Churches: Critical reception

 On its release, David Jeffries of AllMusic described Between Two Churches as a "guitar-driven project with Vearncombe sounding rather like an early-'70s Neil Diamond".
 He commented, "Vearncombe hasn't lost his rich voice or his ability to write meaningful tunes, and he's gained a heck of a lot of warm charm.
 The highlights are numerous and the album is paced perfectly.
 Mature, smart, and honest, Between Two Churches is a wonderful surprise."
 David Randall of Get Ready to Rock! noted the album has the "guitar upfront" and "the sixties as musical inspiration".
 He considered some tracks to be reminiscent of Richard Thompson and others recalling James Grant.
 He concluded, "[The album] will appeal to old fans as well as the new.
 A welcome return and a surefire return-to-form."

 Mike Davies of NetRhythms considered the album to show Black returning to a "fuller band sound of yore" in comparison with the "down to basics" approach of the albums released under his own name.
 Davies noted that "while artistic rather than commercial considerations [are] undoubtedly uppermost, the album also includes his most radio friendly recordings of the past six years."
 Neil McKay of the Belfast Telegraph described Between Two Churches as a "reminder of what a rounded, diligent craftsman Vearncombe is".
-He wrote, "Switching moods effortlessly and boasting a decent number of hummable tunes, it really gets interesting on the handful of songs where he reaches deep into previously unchartered territory and comes on like a cross between Richard Thompson and Nick Cave."
+He wrote, "Switching moods effortlessly and boasting a decent number of hummable tunes, it really gets interesting on the handful of songs where he reaches deep into previously unchartered [sic] territory and comes on like a cross between Richard Thompson and Nick Cave."

 Track listing

-All songs written by Colin Vearncombe except "Cold Chicken Skin" and "Same Mistake Twice" written by Vearncombe and William Topley.
+All songs written by Colin Vearncombe except where indicated.